wso2/docs-is/en/docs/learn/configuring-oidc-federated-idp-initiated-logout.md

 WSO2 Identity Server (WSO2 IS) supports handling logout requests from OIDC federated identity providers.
-When an OIDC back-channel logout request is received from the OIDC federated identity provider to the back-channel logout endpoint of WSO2 IS (`https://<hostname>:<port>/identity/oidc/slo`), WSO2 IS processes the request, terminates the sessions, and then responds to the identity provider.
+When an OIDC back-channel logout request is received from the OIDC federated identity provider to the back-channel logout endpoint of WSO2 IS (`https://<hostname>:<port>/identity/oidc/slo`), WSO2 IS processes the request, terminates the sessions of the particular user, and then responds to the identity provider.

 Refer [OIDC Back-channel logout](../../learn/openid-connect-single-logout/#oidc-back-channel-logout) for more information.